 Our authorized and issued ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
-Holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to votes per share.
-We will issue Class A ordinary shares represented by our ADSs in this offering.
+Holders of Class A ordinary shares will be entitled to one vote per share, while the holder of Class B ordinary shares will be entitled to ten votes per share.
+We issued Class A ordinary shares represented by the ADSs in our initial public offering in November 2022.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holders thereof, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.

-Upon the completion of this offering, Mr. Haijun Wang will beneficially own approximately % of our total issued and outstanding share capital immediately after the completion of this offering and % of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their option to purchase additional ADSs.
-As a result of the dual-class share structure and the concentration of ownership, holders of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers and consolidations, election of directors, and other significant corporate actions.
+As of March 30, 2023, Mr. Haijun Wang beneficially owns 73,680,917 Class B ordinary shares and controls the voting power of 44,412,523 Class A ordinary shares.
+Accordingly, Mr. Haijun Wang beneficially owns approximately 30.0% of our total issued and outstanding share capital and 73.9% of the aggregate voting power of our total issued and outstanding share capital as of March 30, 2023 due to the disparate voting powers associated with our dual-class share structure.
+As a result of the dual-class share structure and the concentration of ownership, the holder of Class B ordinary shares will have considerable influence over matters such as decisions regarding mergers and consolidations, election of directors, and other significant corporate actions.
 Such holders may take actions that are not in the best interest of us or our other shareholders.
-This concentration of ownership may discourage, delay, or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our ADSs.
+This concentration of ownership may discourage, delay, or prevent a change in control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of the ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover, or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.

-The dual-class structure of our ordinary shares may adversely affect the trading market for our ADSs.
+The dual-class structure of our ordinary shares may adversely affect the trading market for the ADSs.

 Certain shareholder advisory firms have announced changes to their eligibility criteria for inclusion of shares of public companies on certain indices, including the S&P 500, to exclude companies with multiple classes of shares and companies whose public shareholders hold no more than 5% of total voting power from being added to such indices.
 In addition, several shareholder advisory firms have announced their opposition to the use of multiple class structures.
-As a result, the dual class structure of our ordinary shares may prevent the inclusion of our ADSs representing Class A ordinary shares in such indices and may cause shareholder advisory firms to publish negative commentary about our corporate governance practices or otherwise seek to cause us to change our capital structure.
-Any such exclusion from indices could result in a less active trading market for our ADSs.
-Any actions or publications by shareholder advisory firms critical of our corporate governance practices or capital structure could also adversely affect the value of our ADSs.
+As a result, the dual class structure of our ordinary shares may prevent the inclusion of the ADSs representing Class A ordinary shares in such indices and may cause shareholder advisory firms to publish negative commentary about our corporate governance practices or otherwise seek to cause us to change our capital structure.
+Any such exclusion from indices could result in a less active trading market for the ADSs.
+Any actions or publications by shareholder advisory firms critical of our corporate governance practices or capital structure could also adversely affect the value of the ADSs.